YunoHost-Apps/pixelfed_ynh/doc/ADMIN.md

 To change that setting, edit `__INSTALL_DIR__/.env` and set `OPEN_REGISTRATION=false` instead of `true`.
 Then run `php8.2 artisan config:cache` to reload the settings.

+### Manually verifying emails
+By default, email verification is activated (adjust the `.env` file if needed).
+If your server can't send emails, you can manually confirm one user email in the admin UI, tab `Moderation`, and by using the command `php8.2 /var/www/pixelfed/artisan user:verify UserName`.

 ### Disable search engine indexing

 If you don't want your Pixelfed instance to be indexed in search engine (and so on), edit `__INSTALL_DIR__/public/robots.txt` like this: